Honey-ant/WK4-Homework/README.md

 #When a user clicks a wrong answer 5 seconds is taken off the timer

-#When the correct answer is clicked
+#When the correct answer is clicked the user is moved onto the next question

+#At the end of the questions or when the timer runs out the user is prompted to enter their intials for their score

+#Scores are then shown in a list